karlun/gramods/README.md

 ## gmTrack

-The gmTrack module provides primarily pose tracking clients, servers and filters.
+The gmTrack module provides primarily functionality for tracking, both pose data, buttons and floats, such as trigger and joystick.
+A _tracker_ is in this module an object that provides a _tracker state_.
+The tracker state may contain any number of tracker samples, each associated with a key.
+There are some standard keys for head or wand pose, or main button, for example, and the keys can be changed using a _KeyChangeTracker_.

 Required dependencies: